EESTECXanthi/eestec.ee.duth.gr/README.md

-# EESTEC WEBSITE FOR LC XANTHI
+# EESTEC LC Xanthi- Official Website

 This is the official website for EESTEC LC Xanthi.(enjoy)